skijit/notes/programming/docker/kubernetes-training.md

     - you want minimal number of containers inside your ppds
   - services load balance betwen load replicated pods and do service discovery
     - basically- you have a service that are interface to pods
-  - kubelet is sintalled on each node and is responsible for lifecycle of pods
+  - kubelet is installed on each node and is responsible for lifecycle of pods
     - it doesn't inherently know about the containers
     - it uses Container Runtime Interface (CRI) to start the containers
-    - the container just needs to follow the Open Cainter Initiative (OCI)
+    - the container just needs to follow the Open Container Interface (OCI)
       - Docker
       - cri-o
       - cri-containerd
       - crun
+      - webassembly?!
   - network plane ties everything together
   - etcd: kubernetes state (real and desired)
     - you need at least 3 replicated versions of this